ta-matsuura/openwhisk-workshops/bootcamp/README.md

 <b>ok:</b> created action <b>hello</b>
 </pre>

+> The shell offers a simple editor.
+To create a new action called `hello` from the shell use command:
+>
+>`new hello`
+>
+> This command opens the sidecar with an editor panel.
+Complete your edits and click on `Deploy` under the editor panel.

+> To edit an exiting `hello` action use instead:
+>
+> `edit hello`
+>
+> This command retrieves the code of the deployed action and makes it available for editing.

+> Most CLI commands starting with `bx wsk` are available in the shell, for instance:
+>
+> `bx wsk action create hello hello.js`
+>
+> The `bx` prefix is optional in the shell.
+So the following command is also valid:
+>
+> `wsk action create hello hello.js`

 Notice that you can always list the actions you have already created like this:

 <pre>